The Stranglers: 2010–present

-The Stranglers continued their resurgence in 2010 starting with an extensive UK tour, including a sold-out return to the Hammersmith Apollo in March, their first visit there since 1987.
+The Stranglers started 2010 with an extensive UK tour, including a sold-out return to the Hammersmith Apollo in March, their first visit there since 1987.
 They were supported on the 16-date UK tour by Max Raptor.

-A double CD compilation album, Decades Apart, containing a selection of tracks from the full career of the band, including at least one from each of their sixteen studio albums and two new tracks, "Retro Rockets" and "I Don't See the World Like You Do", was released in February 2010.
-The download version of Decades Apart included an unreleased recording from 1978, "Wasting Time", inspired by the band's 'Rock Goes To College' experience earlier that year; this track, originally titled "Social Secs" was never released, and the music ended up being reversed and released as "Yellowcake UF6", the B-side to "Nuclear Device" in 1979.
+A double CD compilation album, Decades Apart, containing a selection of tracks from the full career of the band, including at least one from each of their 16 studio albums and two new tracks, "Retro Rockets" and "I Don't See the World Like You Do", was released in February 2010.
+The download version of Decades Apart included an unreleased recording from 1978, "Wasting Time", inspired by the band's Rock Goes To College experience earlier that year; this track, originally titled "Social Secs", was never released, and the music ended up being reversed and released as "Yellowcake UF6", the B-side to "Nuclear Device" in 1979.

-Across the summer the band played a number of festivals, including Weyfest and Glastonbury and T in the Park in the UK and Oxegen 2010 in Ireland, and concerts in Japan, Greece, Poland, Slovakia and Bulgaria.
+Across the summer of 2010 the band played a number of festivals, including Weyfest and Glastonbury and T in the Park in the UK, Oxegen 2010 in Ireland and concerts in Japan, Greece, Poland, Slovakia and Bulgaria.
 The band also released a new live album and DVD, recorded at the Hammersmith Apollo in May 2010.
 In March 2011, the band completed another UK tour.
-Burnel's long-term friend, Wilko Johnson, was invited to bring The Wilko Johnson band on the tour.
+Burnel's long-term friend Wilko Johnson was invited to bring The Wilko Johnson band on the tour.
 In April, the band began touring Europe, with many gigs and major festivals lined up for the entire year.

 On 23 September 2012, the band returned to Looe, Cornwall, fronted by Warne and Burnel.
 The band had originally spent time in Looe writing Suite XVI.

-Giants was released in 2012, including the first instrumental on an album since "Waltzinblack" on The Gospel According to The Meninblack.
-The "deluxe" version consisted of a second disc containing tracks from the 'Weekend in Black' acoustic session in November 2011.
+Giants was released in 2012.
+The "deluxe" version consisted of a second disc containing tracks from the Weekend in Black acoustic session in November 2011.

 2013 saw the band play a full UK tour, with Black playing the second half at most gigs (Jim Macaulay taking the first half).
 Several festivals were booked for 2013, including a session at the BBC Proms on 12 August.
 For the North American tour Black was not present, with Macaulay playing the entire show.